mramshaw/Simple-REST-API/README.md

 	$ make

+Local dependencies are stored in a local __api__ directory.

-All dependencies will be stored in a local __go__ directory.
+All other dependencies will be stored in a local __go__ directory.

 ## Unit Tests

 - __make__ is required

-This will run the unit tests for the DAO:
+This will run the unit tests for the DAO (api/people package):

 	$ make test